Introduction

 For beginners, the safest starting point is paper trading — simulating trades without risking actual money.

-The popularity of algo trading is rooted in its advantages:
+The popularity of algo trading in India is rooted in its advantages:

 Important to note: These benefits improve efficiency, but they don’t guarantee profits.

 Every benefit has a counterweight.
-Algo trading carries risks that traders must respect:
+Trade with Algo carries risks that traders must respect:

 In July 2025, SEBI demonstrated its seriousness by barring Jane Street, a global trading firm, after alleging manipulative algorithmic trading practices.
 The message was clear — regulation is not optional.